 While nonprofits may be willing to participate in the results collection process, the biggest challenge is to incentivize each of them to provide results that uniquely identify key indicators close to their mission and vision.
 Providing a large survey common to each sub-program participant can be quite counterproductive.

 - Communication of results.

-It’s important to communicate the results across the different players, so each of them is not only motivated to continue measuring impact and sharing their results, but also they can understand their shortcomings and plan for improvement.
+It’s important to communicate the results across the different players, so each of them is not only motivated to continue Social Impact Assessment and sharing their results, but also they can understand their shortcomings and plan for improvement.
 It can be helpful to report collective impact through different tools to get more support from partners, communities, and funders.
 When there is evidence that an initiative is moving the needle both socially and economically, people are more prone to trust and support the cause.

 A Collective Impact Platform for Your Next Initiative